Icemonster0/Sdf_Render/README.md

 ### Features
 - Several sdf shapes that can be combined with hard and soft boolean operations
-- Directional and point lights
+- Directional and point lights with cast shadows
 - Blinn-Phong shader with settings for color, roughness and light influencess
 - Loading scenes from files (see syntax in `scenes/syntax.md`)